MannyP31/100-days-of-code/log.md

 28.(May 15, 2021)-DAY 28 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

-Had a great time doing the cp in python on hackerrank and thereby I was awarded with my 3rd star😋
+Had a great time doing the cp in python on hackerrank and thereby I was awarded with my 3rd star⭐

 29.(May 16, 2021)-DAY 29 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)